 English time must be carefully defined and implemented.
 High quality curriculum and instruction are essential.
 Research shows that when programs are fully implemented according to the program design, English learners in 90:10 models score as well as or better than their peers in other programs in English tests.
 (Lindholm-Leary, (2001) Dual Language Education, Multilingual Matters LTD)

 How can students who speak only English learn when they are instructed for up to 90 percent of the day in a language they don't understand?

 Understanding or reviewing the research on which these programs are based best answers this question.
 Two-way immersion programs are based on years of research from the foreign language immersion models in Canada designed for English speakers learning French.
 This model, in which English-speaking students have been instructed in French for up to 100 percent of their day, shows students perform as well as or better on tests of English than their English-speaking peers who have been instructed only in English.
 For more information on immersion programs, visit the Center for Advanced Research on Language Acquisition .
 Fifteen years of results on two-way immersion programs show similar results.

 Where can I get more information on two-way programs?

-Two of the most extensive Web sites on two-way programs are the Center for Applied Linguistic and the National Clearinghouse for English Language Acquisition and Language Instruction Education .
+Two of the most extensive Web sites on two-way programs are the Center for Applied Linguistics and the National Clearinghouse for English Language Acquisition and Language Instruction Education .